owais/splunk-otel-java-overhead-test/test-plan.md

 * {100, 100, 5000}

 The test framework will persist 10 test passes in a single csv file.
+The test passes should be averaged and the results presented as absolute units (percentages should be avoided).

-This csv file can then be used to create a bar chart, 1 bar for each agent configuration.
+This csv file will be used to create a bar chart, 1 bar for each agent configuration, 1 chart per permutation line above.

+The data should be managed with a shared google sheet.
+We will look at the results to rule out anomalies and summarize the results with another document (shared google doc).